 In 2000, Unesco added the chateaux of the Loire Valley to its World Heritage list.
 The area extends from Sully-sur-Loire to Chalonnes along the banks of the River Loire and its tributaries.
-In the Renaissance era the French Kings preferred to reside in the Loire region, hence the hundreds of châteaux.
-It’s always very hard to rank these beautiful castles… but I tried and here is a personal list of my Top 10.
+In the Renaissance era, the French Kings preferred to reside in the Loire region, hence the hundreds of châteaux.
+It’s always tough to rank these beautiful castles… but I tried, and here is a list of my Top 10.
 And if you have any ideas about other beautiful chateaux, please leave a comment below with your Top 10!
+In the meantime, check out all available accommodation in the Loire Valley on cozycozy.

 My Top 10 Most Beautiful Castles of the Loire